 Know in one minute about galangal

-Galangal is reddish-brown rhizomes (roots) which have an aromatic spicy flavor and a pungent taste.
+Galangal is reddish-brown rhizomes (roots) that have an aromatic spicy flavor and a pungent taste.
 The rhizomes of this plant are extensively used as a spice or ginger substitute for flavoring food.
 It is primarily used in the preparation of fresh Thai curry paste, Thai soup, and in combination with garlic, ginger, chili, and lemon.
 It is also used in traditional Ayurvedic, Unani, Chinese and Thai medicine for the treatment of various diseases.
 Galangal benefits in health are due to its antibacterial, antioxidant, anticancer, anti-diarrhea, anti-inflammatory, and many other pharmacological properties (1).

 Galangal comes in three different varieties